-Tadcaster Grammar School has now implemented the first year of its ‘Chromebooks for Learning’ scheme, an exciting project destined to take our students’ learning experience to a new level.
+Tadcaster Grammar School has now implemented the second year of its ‘Chromebooks for Learning’ scheme, an exciting project destined to take our students’ learning experience to a new level.

-All Year 7 students at Tadcaster Grammar School will now be required to have access to a chromebook throughout the school day.
+From September 2019 all Year 7 and 8 students at Tadcaster Grammar School will be required to have access to a chromebook throughout the school day.
 Our students’ daily lives are filled with technology and they are quick to embrace new developments.
 We want them to feel at ease in this rapidly changing climate, and we hope that parents will engage and support us in this forward looking initiative.

 In order to facilitate this, the school has made a partnership with an educational ICT supplier, who can offer a device which is suited to use in a school environment.
-They will also arrange for a three year warranty and insurance against theft or damage, as part of their financial package.
+They will also arrange for a three year warranty and insurance against accidental damage as part of their financial package.